5 Key Tips to Maintain a Strong Corporate Culture

 Increased growth means business goals are being met.
 But it is important for managers to remember the current internal office culture and how growth affects it.

 Small teams are often tight units.
 Where everyone is comfortable and understanding of each other and their roles.
-Yet, as organizations scale up, the warmth, openness, and cohesiveness can disappear as more pressure is added.
+Yet, as organisations scale up, the warmth, openness, and cohesiveness can disappear as more pressure mounts.

 So keeping the team harmonious while scaling is important.
 Particularly as it is common for employees to feel less relevant and fading into the background as more employees arrive or job changes.

-So before this happens, it’s always useful for business leaders to hire sensibly, taking the company and corporate culture into consideration before moving for new talent.
+Before this happens, it’s always useful for business leaders to hire sensibly.
+Taking the company and corporate culture into consideration before moving for new talent.
 Meaning, it’s key that employees continue to experience job satisfaction and recognition for their work.